- This is the complete onboarding task flow for migrating folders and documents from Google Drive to Dropbox.

 Prepare the Source Environment

-Enable OAuthentication 2.0 within your Google admin portal, to grant MigrationWiz access to G Suite.
-KB005019
+- Enable OAuthentication 2.0 within your Google admin portal, to grant MigrationWiz access to G Suite.
+Read the Enable access to G Suite using OAuth 2.0 article for more information.

 https://mail.google.com/, https://www.google.com/m8/feeds, https://www.googleapis.com/auth/contacts.readonly, https://www.googleapis.com/auth/calendar.readonly, https://www.googleapis.com/auth/admin.directory.group.readonly, https://www.googleapis.com/auth/admin.directory.user.readonly, https://www.googleapis.com/auth/drive, https://sites.google.com/feeds/

-OAuth administrative credentials will not function properly with G Suite for Business Legacy free accounts.
+- OAuth administrative credentials will not function properly with G Suite for Business Legacy free accounts.
 If a G Suite tenant is a G Suite for Business Legacy free account, end user credentials must be used.
-Refer to KB005124 for more information on migrating with end user credentials.
+Read the How do I migrate from or to G Suite using end user credentials? article for more information.

 Prepare the Destination Environment